ChaimaBenAchiba/convert_temperature/README.md

 # How It Works

-This project is developed using a programming language of your choice (e.g., Python, JavaScript) and utilizes simple mathematical formulas to perform temperature conversions.
+This project is developed using the Python programming language and utilizes simple mathematical formulas to perform temperature conversions.

 # About Prodigy Infotech